bloodyowl/jq/README.md

 # jq

-jq adds shortcuts to jQuery to make you code faster and more productive
+jq adds shortcuts to jQuery to make you code faster and more productively

 ## methods